-What is Purixan (mercaptopurine)?
+What is Purixan?

-Mercaptopurine may also be used for purposes not listed in this medication guide.
+Purixan may also be used for purposes not listed in this medication guide.

 any type of viral, bacterial, or fungal infection; or

-How should I take Purixan (mercaptopurine)?
+How should I take Purixan?

-Shake the oral suspension (liquid) well just before you measure a dose.
-Measure liquid medicine with the dosing syringe provided, or with a special dose-measuring spoon or medicine cup.
-If you do not have a dose-measuring device, ask your pharmacist for one.
+Shake the oral suspension (liquid) before you measure a dose.
+Use the dosing syringe provided, or use a medicine dose-measuring device (not a kitchen spoon).

-Store at room temperature away from moisture and heat.
+Store Purixan at room temperature away from moisture and heat.
 Keep the bottle tightly closed when not in use.